6 General functions

 Notice how this reduces to the single-variable formula when \(m=n=1\).

-There are two equations, so \(m=2\), and one desired “dependent variable” \(w\), so \(n=1\) and \[ \xb = (w), \quad \yb=\begin{pmatrix}u\\ v\end{pmatrix}, \quad \Fb(\xb,\yb) = \begin{pmatrix}uv^2 + v^2w^3 + u^5w^4-1\\ u^2w+u^2v^3+v^4w^5+1\end{pmatrix}. \]
+There are two equations, so \(m=2\), and one desired “independent variable” \(w\), so \(n=1\) and \[ \xb = (w), \quad \yb=\begin{pmatrix}u\\ v\end{pmatrix}, \quad \Fb(\xb,\yb) = \begin{pmatrix}uv^2 + v^2w^3 + u^5w^4-1\\ u^2w+u^2v^3+v^4w^5+1\end{pmatrix}. \]

 First double-check that \(\ab\) is a solution point, otherwise Theorem 6.4 won’t apply.
-Indeed we have \[ \Fb(1,1,-1) = \begin{pmatrix} 1(1)^2 + 1^2(-1)^3 + 1^5(-1)^4 - 1\\ 1^2(-1) + 1^2(1)^3 + 1^4(-1)^5 + 1 \end{pmatrix} = \begin{pmatrix}0\\0\end{pmatrix}. \] Now calculate the determinant: \[ \begin{vmatrix} \displaystyle\ddy{F_1}{u}(\ab) & \displaystyle\ddy{F_1}{v}(\ab)\\ \displaystyle\ddy{F_2}{u}(\ab) & \displaystyle\ddy{F_2}{v}(\ab) \end{vmatrix} = \begin{pmatrix} v^2 + 5u^4w^4 & 2uv + 2vw^3\\ 2uw + 2uv^3 & 3u^2v^2 + 4v^3w^5 \end{pmatrix} _{(1,1,-1)} = \begin{vmatrix} 6 & 0\\ 0 & -1 \end{vmatrix} = -6. \] This is non-zero so by Theorem 6.4 we can write \(\yb=\yb(\xb)\), meaning \(u(w)\) and \(v(w)\).
+Indeed we have \[ \Fb(1,1,-1) = \begin{pmatrix} 1(1)^2 + 1^2(-1)^3 + 1^5(-1)^4 - 1\\ 1^2(-1) + 1^2(1)^3 + 1^4(-1)^5 + 1 \end{pmatrix} = \begin{pmatrix}0\\0\end{pmatrix}. \] Now calculate the determinant: \[ \begin{vmatrix} \displaystyle\ddy{F_1}{u}(\ab) & \displaystyle\ddy{F_1}{v}(\ab)\\ \displaystyle\ddy{F_2}{u}(\ab) & \displaystyle\ddy{F_2}{v}(\ab) \end{vmatrix} = \begin{vmatrix} v^2 + 5u^4w^4 & 2uv + 2vw^3\\ 2uw + 2uv^3 & 3u^2v^2 + 4v^3w^5 \end{vmatrix} _{(1,1,-1)} = \begin{vmatrix} 6 & 0\\ 0 & -1 \end{vmatrix} = -6. \] This is non-zero so by Theorem 6.4 we can write \(\yb=\yb(\xb)\), meaning \(u(w)\) and \(v(w)\).

 Remark.
-As with inverse functions, we can reconstruct the derivative \(J_\yb(\ab)\) and hence the linearisation of \(\yb(\xb)\), even though we can’t solve for the full nonlinear function.
-From the proof of Theorem 6.4, we have that \[\begin{align*} J_\yb(\ab) &= - \begin{pmatrix} \displaystyle\ddy{F_1}{u}(\ab) & \displaystyle\ddy{F_1}{v}(\ab) \\ \displaystyle\ddy{F_2}{u}(\ab) & \displaystyle\ddy{F_2}{v}(\ab) \end{pmatrix}^{-1}\begin{pmatrix} \displaystyle\ddy{F_1}{w}(\ab) \\ \displaystyle\ddy{F_2}{w}(\ab) \end{pmatrix}\\ &= -\begin{pmatrix} \displaystyle\frac16 & 0 \\ 0 & -1 \end{pmatrix}\begin{pmatrix} -1\\ 6 \end{pmatrix} = \begin{pmatrix} \displaystyle \frac16\\ \displaystyle 6 \end{pmatrix}. \end{align*}\] Therefore near to \((u,v)=(1,1)\), we have the linear approximations \[\begin{align*} u &\approx 1 + \displaystyle\frac16(w+1),\\ v &\approx 1 + 6(w+1). \end{align*}\]
+As with inverse functions, we can reconstruct the derivative \(J_{\yb}(\ab)\) and hence the linearisation of \(\yb(\xb)\), even though we can’t solve for the full nonlinear function.
+From the proof of Theorem 6.4, we have that \[\begin{align*} J_{\yb}(\ab) &= - \begin{pmatrix} \displaystyle\ddy{F_1}{u}(\ab) & \displaystyle\ddy{F_1}{v}(\ab) \\ \displaystyle\ddy{F_2}{u}(\ab) & \displaystyle\ddy{F_2}{v}(\ab) \end{pmatrix}^{-1}\begin{pmatrix} \displaystyle\ddy{F_1}{w}(\ab) \\ \displaystyle\ddy{F_2}{w}(\ab) \end{pmatrix}\\ &= -\begin{pmatrix} \displaystyle\frac16 & 0 \\ 0 & -1 \end{pmatrix}\begin{pmatrix} -1\\ 6 \end{pmatrix} = \begin{pmatrix} \displaystyle \frac16\\ \displaystyle 6 \end{pmatrix}. \end{align*}\] Therefore near to \((u,v)=(1,1)\), we have the linear approximations \[\begin{align*} u &\approx 1 + \displaystyle\frac16(w+1),\\ v &\approx 1 + 6(w+1). \end{align*}\]

 The Inverse Function Theorem (Theorem 6.3) is really a special case of Theorem 6.4.
 To see this, suppose we want to find the inverse to \(\fb:\Real^n\to\Real^n\) near \(\ab\in\Real^n\).
 In other words, we want to find \(\yb(\xb)\) such that \(\fb(\yb)=\xb\).
 So set \(\Fb(\xb,\yb)=\fb(\yb)-\xb\) (here \(m=n\)).
-We then have \[ \begin{vmatrix} \Big| & & \Big|\\ \displaystyle\ddy{\Fb}{y_1}(\ab) & \cdots & \displaystyle\ddy{\Fb}{y_n}(\ab)\\ \Big| & & \Big| \end{vmatrix} = \begin{vmatrix} \Big| & & \Big|\\ \displaystyle\ddy{\fb}{y_1}(\ab) & \cdots & \displaystyle\ddy{\fb}{y_n}(\ab)\\ \Big| & & \Big| \end{vmatrix} = \det\,J_\fb(\ab). \] Theorem 6.4 then says that we can find such \(\yb(\xb)\) provided \(J_\fb(\ab)\) is invertible, which is Theorem 6.3.
+We then have \[ \begin{vmatrix} \Big| & & \Big|\\ \displaystyle\ddy{\Fb}{y_1}(\ab) & \cdots & \displaystyle\ddy{\Fb}{y_n}(\ab)\\ \Big| & & \Big| \end{vmatrix} = \begin{vmatrix} \Big| & & \Big|\\ \displaystyle\ddy{\fb}{y_1}(\ab) & \cdots & \displaystyle\ddy{\fb}{y_n}(\ab)\\ \Big| & & \Big| \end{vmatrix} = \det\,J_{\fb}(\ab). \] Theorem 6.4 then says that we can find such \(\yb(\xb)\) provided \(J_{\fb}(\ab)\) is invertible, which is Theorem 6.3.